traction-project/FaceObjRecognitionForCCSpace/README.md

 ## Installation

-Follow the instructions at https://pytorch.org/ to install PyTorch for your system using ether `conda` or `pip`.
-If you have a CUDA compatible graphics card, ensure to install a CUDA comparible version of PyTorch to allow the deep models to run on the GPU.
+Follow the instructions at https://pytorch.org/ to install PyTorch for your system using either `conda` or `pip`.
+If you have a CUDA compatible graphics card, ensure to install a CUDA compatible version of PyTorch to allow the deep models to run on the GPU.

 To install the `facerec` package and `facetool` console script, run: